Ankush2107/Object-Oriented-Programming-in-JavaScript/readme.md

 5. prototype property of any JavaScript Class will always return another Class (or function).
 6. We can set prototype using __proto__.
 But we should never use it because it’s deprecated in ES6.
 Instead, you can use Object.setPrototypeOf() method to change the value of a class's prototype property.

+## constructor method
+constructor is special function that gets executed when an object is created from a Class.
+Constructor functions are usually used for initializing properties and methods in an instance of a class.

+- automatically invoked by new.
+- intializes object.